The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-The occurrence of multiple choices of boundary conditions in the presence of multiple $U(1)$ symmetries raises the question whether or not the (AdS)-Reissner-N\"ordstrom black hole admits interesting boundary conditions where the $U(1)$ gauge symmetry (which is canonically associated to the conserved electric charge $Q$) plays the prominent role.
-One can also ask these questions for the general class of (AdS)-Kerr-Newman black holes.
+The occurrence of multiple choices of boundary conditions in the presence of multiple $U(1)$ symmetries raises the question of whether or not the (AdS)--Reissner--N\"ordstrom black hole admits interesting boundary conditions where the $U(1)$ gauge symmetry (which is canonically associated to the conserved electric charge $Q$) plays the prominent role.
+One can also ask these questions for the general class of (AdS)--Kerr--Newman black holes.

-It was argued in \cite{Hartman:2008pb,Lu:2009gj} that such boundary conditions indeed exist when the $U(1)$ gauge field can be promoted to be a Kaluza-Klein direction of a higher-dimensional spacetime, or at least when such an effective description captures the physics.
-Denoting the additional direction by $\p_\chi$ with $\chi \sim \chi +2\pi R_\chi$, the problem amounts to construct boundary conditions in five-dimensions.
-As mentioned earlier, pieces of evidence point to the existence of such boundary conditions \cite{Azeyanagi:2008kb,Loran:2009cr}.
-The Virasoro asymptotic symmetry algebra is then defined using the ansatz \bea L^Q_n = -R_\chi e^{-\frac{i n \chi}{R_\chi}}\p_\chi - i r e^{-\frac{i n \chi}{R_\chi}}\p_r + (\text{subleading terms}) \eea along the gauge Kaluza-Klein direction.
-The same reasoning leading to the $SL(2,\mathbb Z)$ family of Virasoro generators \eqref{VirSL2Z} would then apply as well.
-The existence of such a Virasoro symmetry around the Kerr-Newman black holes is corroborated by near-extremal scattering amplitudes as we will discuss in Section \ref{sec:KerrCFT2} and by the hidden conformal symmetry of probes as we will discuss in Section \ref{sec:hidden}.
+It was argued in~\cite{Hartman:2008pb,Lu:2009gj} that such boundary conditions indeed exist when the $U(1)$ gauge field can be promoted to be a Kaluza--Klein direction of a higher-dimensional spacetime, or at least when such an effective description captures the physics.
+Denoting the additional direction by $\p_\chi$ with $\chi \sim \chi +2\pi R_\chi$, the problem amounts to constructing boundary conditions in five dimensions.
+As mentioned earlier, evidence points to the existence of such boundary conditions~\cite{Azeyanagi:2008kb,Loran:2009cr}.
+The Virasoro asymptotic-symmetry algebra is then defined using the ansatz \be L^Q_n = -R_\chi e^{-\frac{i n \chi}{R_\chi}}\p_\chi - i r e^{-\frac{i n \chi}{R_\chi}}\p_r + (\text{subleading terms}) \ee along the gauge Kaluza--Klein direction.
+The same reasoning leading to the $SL(2,\mathbb Z)$ family of Virasoro generators~\eqref{VirSL2Z} would then apply as well.
+The existence of such a Virasoro symmetry around the Kerr--Newman black holes is corroborated by near-extremal scattering amplitudes as we will discuss in Section~\ref{sec:KerrCFT2}, and by the hidden conformal symmetry of probes, as we will discuss in Section~\ref{sec:hidden}.

-\subsection{Absence of $SL(2,\mathbb R)$ asymptotic symmetries}
+\subsubsection{Absence of $SL(2,\mathbb R)$ asymptotic symmetries}